joostkremers/ebib/docs/ebib-manual.md

 buffer.
-If, for example, you find ready-formatted BibTeX entries in a text file or on the internet, you can copy & paste them to any Emacs buffer (e.g. the `*scratch*` buffer), and then execute the command `M-x ebib-import`.
+If, for example, you find ready-formatted BibTeX entries in a text file or on the internet, you can copy & paste them to any Emacs buffer (e.g. the `*scratch*` buffer), and then execute the command `M-x ebib-import-entries`.
 Ebib then goes through the buffer and loads all BibTeX entries it finds into the current database (i.e. the database that was active when you lowered Ebib).
-If you call `ebib-import` while the region is active, Ebib only reads the BibTeX entries in the region.
+If you call `ebib-import-entries` while the region is active, Ebib only reads the BibTeX entries in the region.

 If a BibTeX entry in the buffer lacks an entry key (which sometimes happens with BibTeX entries found on the internet), Ebib will generate a